amorawskanew/cupid_ecommerce_store/README.md

 5. testing responsivness of desktop and mobile navbar in chrome dev tool by checking if all the features are nicely displayed on different screen sizes.

+6. Tested json database with JSONLint https://jsonlint.com/ to check if it is properly written and matches category and product models.

 <h2>Installed packages</h2>
 pip3 install Pillow

+Creatied folders fixtures to load data into a django database very quickly, so we dont have to do it maniually in the admin,.